owallet-io/owallet/docs/api/README.md

 enable(chainIds: string | string[]): Promise<void>
 ```

-The `window.keplr.enable(chainIds)` method requests the extension to be unlocked if it's currently locked.
-If the user hasn't given permission to the webpage, it will ask the user to give permission for the webpage to access Keplr.
+The `window.owallet.enable(chainIds)` method requests the extension to be unlocked if it's currently locked.
+If the user hasn't given permission to the webpage, it will ask the user to give permission for the webpage to access OWallet.

 `enable` method can receive one or more chain-id as an array.
 When the array of chain-id is passed, you can request permissions for all chains that have not yet been authorized at once.